How to Fight a Speeding Ticket in New York State

-If you received a speeding ticket anywhere in the state of New York, there are severe consequences in store for you if you are found guilty or plead guilty yourself to such a violation.
+If you received a speeding ticket in New York, there are severe consequences in store for you if you are found guilty or plead guilty yourself to such a violation.
 Don’t plead guilty – call us first!

 You will receive a monetary fine and a surcharge; you may have to pay a “bad” driver tax/assessment to New York State even if you don’t reside in New York State; you will likely receive points against your driver’s license as indicated on the DMV website (for instance, a speeding ticket for a speed 21-30 mph over the limit is 6 points); your insurance can go up; or you could lose your job if you drive for a living or your license to drive if you have too many total points.